yogeshwar607/shreemoryacabs/docs/GOOGLE_BUSINESS_PROFILE_OPTIMIZATION.md

 Template:
 ```
 Thank you so much [Name]!
-We're thrilled you had a comfortable ride with GreenEVCabs.
+We're thrilled you had a comfortable ride with Shree Morya Cabs.
 Your feedback about [specific detail they mentioned] means a lot to our team.
 Looking forward to serving you again soon! 🚗⚡

-- GreenEVCabs Team
+- Shree Morya Cabs Team
 ```

 **Neutral Reviews (3 stars) - Respond within 12 hours:**

 Template:
 ```
 Thank you for your feedback, [Name].
-We appreciate you choosing GreenEVCabs.
+We appreciate you choosing Shree Morya Cabs.
 We'd love to know how we can improve your experience to make it 5-star next time.
 Please feel free to reach out to us at +91 74982 64215.

-- GreenEVCabs Team
+- Shree Morya Cabs Team
 ```

 **Negative Reviews (1-2 stars) - Respond within 4 hours:**